Top 10 Highest Paying Countries for Lawyers in 2026

 3. Canada

-Canada ranks among the highest paying countries for lawyers in 2025, with an average annual salary of CAD 149,674.
+Canada ranks among the highest paying countries for lawyers, with an average annual salary between CAD 110,000 - 130,000.
 Top-tier lawyers in corporate law or international trade can earn significantly more, especially in cities like Toronto, Vancouver, and Calgary.
 The country’s stable legal framework and demand for bilingual legal professionals further boost earning potential.

 Canada’s legal market is shaped by its common law heritage, strong regulatory standards, and growing need for legal experts in areas like environmental law, real estate, and intellectual property.
 With increasing cross-border business and immigration, Canadian lawyers benefit from diverse practice opportunities and global exposure.